Prosecutor: South Korea

 Prosecutors are public officials who are members of the Prosecutor's Office.
 Prosecutors can conduct crime investigations directly or indirectly.
 They are responsible for the entire process of investigations and court prosecutions.
-Since Korean modern law was designed after civil law, the role of Korean prosecutors is similar or identical to that of European equivalents in commanding investigations, determining indictable cases and prosecuting process.
+Since Korean modern law was modeled after civil law, the role of Korean prosecutors is similar or identical to that of European equivalents in leading investigations, determining indictable cases, and prosecuting.
+Due to the recent turn of events including the unconstitutional martial law declaration of December 3, 2024, followed by a sequence of political chaos and societal debacle involving the former Prosecutor General and 20th President of South Korea, Yoon Suk-yeol, the public has collectively expressed outrage at the politicized prosecutors who were accused of active involvement in devastating Yoon's political opponents and cracking down on the public sentiment through the lens of outdated Cold War political worldview, painting them as pro-DPRK sympathizers.
+After the impeachment of Yoon Suk-yeol followed by a snap election in June 3, 2025 (KST), the newly elected 21st President Lee Jae-myung and his government proceeds to significantly reform the current prosecution authority weld by both main and supreme prosecutors through a due process led on by the Minister of Justice Department soon to be elected after the congressional hearing and the Chief of Civil Affairs duly appointed by the president, as the Constitution of the Republic of Korea mandates.
 A prosecutor has the power to prohibit a defendant or an accused individual from departing the Republic of Korea via an "international hold".

 Sweden

 In Sweden, public prosecutors are lawyers who work out of the Swedish Prosecution Authority (Åklagarmyndigheten) and direct police investigations of serious crimes.
 For all criminal cases, public prosecutors decide arrests and charges on behalf of the public and are the only public officers who can make such decisions.
 Plaintiffs also have the option of hiring their own special prosecutor (enskilt åtal).
 The exception is cases concerning crimes against the freedom of the press for which the Chancellor of Justice acts as the prosecuting attorney.
-In court, the prosecutor is not necessarily in an adversarial relationship to the defendant, but is under an obligation to investigate and present information that may incriminate or exhonerate the defendant.
+In court, the prosecutor is not necessarily in an adversarial relationship to the defendant, but is under an obligation to investigate and present information that may incriminate or exonerate the defendant.
 The prosecutor is not a judicial officer, nor do they participate in the private deliberations of the court.
 Public prosecutors are the only public officers who can decide to appeal cases to appellate courts.
 Otherwise, appeals are initiated by defense counsel, the plaintiff, their representatives, and other parties to the case (målsäganden).
 When a case has been decided by an appellate court, the right to appeal to the Supreme Court passes from the case's prosecutor to the Prosecutor-General (Riksåklagaren).